DeanGilewicz/ab-graphql-server/README.md

 The application provides a variety of commands in `package.json`:

 - build
-  - builds application
+  - builds non-dockerized production application
 - build:docker
-  - TBD?
+  - handles type for docker build
 - copy:graphql
   - copies graphql schema from `src` to `dist`
 - graphql-codegen